The agenda is also available in indico; presentation files will be available in indico starting June 7.

 Shirley Ann Jackson, President, Rensselaer Polytechnic Institute

-Shirley Ann Jackson spent time at Fermilab early in her career before moving on to a distinguished career that includes senior leadership positions in academia, government, industry and research.
+Shirley Ann Jackson spent time in Fermilab’s theory department early in her career before moving on to a distinguished career that includes senior leadership positions in academia, government, industry and research.
 She holds an S.B. in physics and a Ph.D. in theoretical particle physics, both from MIT.
 She is the first African-American woman to receive a doctorate from MIT — in any field — and has been a trailblazer throughout her career, including as the first African-American woman to lead a top-ranked research university.

 Thursday, June 8: Annual Users Meeting

 9:00 a.m.: Welcome from the Users Executive Committee

 Ed Kearns, Boston University

 9:35 a.m.: URA Thesis Award ceremony

 9:40 a.m.: URA Thesis Award talk: “Neutrino flux predictions for the NuMI beam”